Chapter 15:

 'Eeeekkk!!!'

-“You may think that I’m fickle-hearted,” Wes continued when Mia still gave no response, his tone grave and gaze earnest, his fingers tightening around her with just enough pressure to ground her.
+“You may think that I’m fickle-hearted,” Wes continued when Mia still gave no response, slightly tightening his hold around her.
 “But that’s not it at all.
 I’m serious about you.
 Whether you trust me or not, I still like you.
 I really do, Mia.”

 She burst into tears before she could stop herself.
 They felt hot, spilling down her cheeks and forcing her to squeeze her eyes shut.
 She was not even sure why she was crying.

 ‘Disbelief?
 Happiness?
 Gratitude?’
-She couldn't quite tell, so maybe all at once.
+She couldn't tell, so maybe all at once.
 ‘And fickle-hearted?
-Right, Jenny also said that once.
+Right, Jenny said that, too.
 But you're not that kind of person, Wes.
 I would know.’

-He was kind and sincere, and it showed as she felt him reach out to her to gently wipe away her tears.
-She opened her eyes in time with him cupping her face, the gesture filled with so much delicate care it's as if he was holding a fragile piece of glass.
+He was nice and sincere, and it showed as she felt him gently wipe away her tears.
+She opened her eyes in time with him cupping her face, the gesture filled with delicate care, like he was holding a fragile piece of glass.
 His thumb caressed her skin lightly, easing her nerves and making her blush harder.

 “Woah!
 That's so romantic!”

 From behind Wes, the audience clamored.
-Cheers and applause filled the place like a standing ovation at the end of a romcom film.
+Cheers and applause filled the place, as though it's the end of a romcom film.
 Only then did Mia snap out of it, reminded of who they were with.

-“Hey!” someone shushed the clapping onlookers in reprimand, giving way to a faint sobbing that cut through the subsequent silence.
+“Hey!” someone shushed the clapping onlookers in reprimand, giving way to a faint sobbing.

 It turned out somebody else had been crying.
-She took a peek over his shoulder and discovered that it was Alice, who had crumpled to the floor and buried her tear-stricken face in her hands.
-The others kneeled beside her to comfort her, but to no avail.
+Mia took a peek over his shoulder and discovered it was Alice, who had crumpled to the floor and buried her tear-stricken face in her hands.
+The others kneeled beside her to comfort her but to no avail.

 Guilt twisted her stomach in knots, but at the same time, she found herself bewildered.
 ‘She recognized Wes and knew she'd already rejected him, didn't she?
 Could her feelings have changed?'

-“Mia, don't,” Wes whispered, his deep and husky voice sending tingles throughout her body.
+“Mia, don't,” Wes whispered, his deep, husky voice sending tingles throughout her body.
 “Don't look at anyone else.
 I’m here, and I choose you.
 There's nothing for you to feel bad about.”

 ‘Ah… He noticed…’